 But what exactly makes this a gaming phone?
 Well let's start with the AMOLED display that can refresh 90 times a second -- a first for any OLED phone.
 The higher refresh rate means less motion blur and faster response times.
 It's not as high as the Razer Phone 2's 120Hz LCD screen, but the fast refresh times are a noticeable improvement over other phones when playing certain games.
 And even though the ROG's screen looks nice, sometimes it was too dim even at its brightest setting.

 Pressure sensitive buttons called AirTriggers

 Perhaps one of the coolest and most innovative features on the ROG Phone is AirTriggers.
 These are pressure sensitive corners that double as bumper buttons for games.
-I've used phones with pressure sensitive features before like the Pixel 3 ($875 at Amazon Marketplace) where you can squeeze the sides to open Google Assistant.
+I've used phones with pressure sensitive features before like the Pixel 3 where you can squeeze the sides to open Google Assistant.
 But Asus ' approach here is by far my favorite implementation of the technology on phones.

 The curved bezels and sides make the phone incredibly comfortable to hold especially in landscape.
 The speakers, dotted with copper colored grills, are wonderfully loud and sound fantastic.
 They're right up there with the amazing speakers on the Razer Phone 2 in terms of being able to produce bombastic high-quality sound.

 The ROG has two USB-C ports, one on the bottom and one on the side so when you're playing games in landscape mode the power cord doesn't get in the way of your hands.
 The side port also supports accessories like a detachable fan called the AeroActive cooler which comes with the phone.